 - Relationship issues: When an individual is more focused on the phone than on having an in-person conversation with the person who is next to them, intimacy issues can develop.
 Taking time away from family time, dates, or events to keep up with updates online gives the impression that others are not important, and this can be damaging to healthy relationships.

 - Mental health symptoms: Studies have shown that heavy use of technology can increase the risk of experiencing such mental health issues as depression, stress, and fatigue.
 Disrupted sleep may contribute to fatigue; stress may be related to the constant barrage of updates and the ability of everyone to contact you at any time for any reason; and depression can come from not taking enough time to unwind as well as a lack of personal connection in life.

-For those who recognize themselves or the experience of someone they love above, if it is impossible to disconnect for any length of time, or if negative consequences continue to pile up, it can be a sign of technology addiction could already be at play.
+For those who recognize any of the above issues in themselves or someone they are close with, if it is impossible to disconnect for any length of time, or if negative consequences continue to pile up, the compulsive behaviors of technology addiction could already be at play.

 Video Game Addiction

 Role-playing games.
 Cellphone gaming.
 Connecting with other players from around the world and gaming all day and night.
 There are several different types of video game addiction, but many of the associated issues are often the same.
 These might include:

 - Isolation from other people.